Is this your child's symptom?

 - Another choice is an ibuprofen product (such as Advil).

-- Goal of treatment: Bring the temperature down to a comfortable level.
+- Goal of treatment: keep the fever at a helpful level.
 Most often, the fever meds lower the fever by 2° to 3° F (1 - 1.5° C).
 They do not bring it down to normal.
 It takes 1 or 2 hours to see the effect.